Applying for Post 16 courses

 There are a number of opportunities for you to study in Royal Greenwich if you're aged 16 to 18.

-The Post 16 centres all offer a friendly and adult environment in which you'll develop and prepare for your next step, whether it's into further education or employment.
+All post 16 centres offer a friendly and adult environment in which you'll develop and prepare for your next step, whether it's into further education or employment.

 - enter a learning agreement which is acceptable to both the student and the centre that he or she has chosen.

-Other applicants who meet these two conditions are also welcome to apply and will be offered places where possible.
+Other applicants who meet these two conditions, including those from outside Greenwich, are also welcome to apply and will be offered places where possible.

 How to apply for a course

 To apply, please contact your chosen post 16 centre.

 The post 16 network recognises that for students with statements of special educational needs, particular centres may be identified on the statement as the site or sites where education will be provided.